Eigenvalues of Cayley graphs: Perfect state transfer in Cayley graphs

 \subsubsection{Perfect state transfer in integral circulant graphs}

 Perfect state transfer in integral circulant graphs has been studied extensively.
-The main problem, as raised by Angeles-Canul et al. in \cite{Angeles10}, is to characterize those integral circulant graphs which admit perfect state transfer.
+The main problem, as raised by Angeles-Canul, Norton, Opperman, Paribello, Russell and Tamon in \cite{Angeles10}, is to characterize those integral circulant graphs which admit perfect state transfer.
 Partial results on this problem were obtained in several papers, including \cite{Angeles10, Basic09-2, Basic10, Basic09-1, Basic15, Petkovic11, Saxena07}, \cite[Section 7]{Godsil12-1} and \cite[Section 9]{Stevanovic11}.
 A complete characterization, stated below, was finally obtained by Ba\v{s}i\'{c} in \cite{Basic13}.
 Recall from Corollary \ref{cor:intICG} that a circulant graph is integral if and only if it is isomorphic to a gcd graph $\ICG(n, D)$ as defined in \eqref{eq:ICG}, where $D \subseteq D(n) \setminus \{n\}$ with $D(n)$ as defined in \eqref{eq:Dn}.
 Denote $kD = \{kd: d \in D\}$ for any positive integer $k$.

 \begin{thm} \emph{(\cite[Theorem 22]{Basic13})} The integral circulant graph $\ICG(n,D)$ has perfect state transfer if and only if $n\in 4\mathbb{N}$ and $D=D_2\cup 2D_2\cup 4D_2 \cup D_3 \cup\{n/2^a\}$, where $D_2=\{d\in D: n/d\in8\mathbb{N}+4\}\setminus\{n/4\}$, $D_3=\{d\in D: n/d\in8\mathbb{N}\}$, and $a\in\{1,2\}$. \end{thm}